Chapter 3: Accessing Volumes

 Tip: With a new Edge Appliance in an account that already has remote volumes with Read/Write permissions, it can initially take up to 20 minutes before these remote volumes appear in the list of volumes.
 It takes time to fetch the necessary information for the remote volumes.

-Tip: For Nasuni recommendations for volume configuration, see “Volume Configuration” on page 80.
+Tip: For Nasuni recommendations for volume configuration, see “Volume Configuration”.

 Cloud Credentials